 Filmmaker

-He is currently in production on his second documentary feature, Friends & Neighbors alongside his brother, Christofer.
-The film addresses the current mental health crisis by “looking for the helpers” in post-pandemic America – people with insights, solutions and strategies to help heal the anxious and uncertain communities around them.
+Benjamin recently premiered his second documentary feature, Friends & Neighbors, with his Wagner Brothers filmmaking partner and brother, Christofer.
+The film addresses the current mental health crisis by “looking for the helpers” in post-pandemic America.

-Friends & Neighbors was inspired by Benjamin's podcast of the same name in which he speak with CEOs, artists, authors and athletes about cultivating depth and simplicity in complex times.
+The 75-minute documentary was inspired by Benjamin's podcast of the same name in which he speaks with CEOs, artists, authors and athletes about cultivating depth and simplicity in complex times.

 The 80-minute feature premiered at The Nantucket Film Festival in 2010, and went on to screen at dozens of others, including The Heartland Film Festival (where it won a “Crystal Heart Award”), The Flagstaff Film Festival (where it claimed “Best Documentary Feature”), and The Paley Center For Media’s DocFest.